-A Brief Preview into Scrum Process
+A Brief Preview of the Scrum Process

-While using the Scrum framework, the team works with a series of iterations and sprints where they assess what is working and what not.
+While using the Scrum framework, the team works with a series of iterations and sprints where they assess what is working and what is not.

-There are 4 main stages of iteration or sprint:
+There are 4 Main Stages of Iteration or Sprint:

-- Sprint planning– Members involved in the team, plan to decide as what to build in the next iteration.
+- Sprint planning– Members involved in the team, plan to decide what to build in the next iteration.

-- Daily stand-up– These are the meetings which don’t take longer than 15 minutes, so as to ensure everyone is on the same page.
+- Daily stand-up– These are the meetings that don’t take longer than 15 minutes, so as to ensure everyone is on the same page.
 This takes place throughout the iteration phase to know the latest updates.

 - Sprint demo– This is a quite longer meeting wherein the completed products are demonstrated.

-- Sprint retrospective – A review regarding what went well, what could be improved, and discussions regarding how to make next iteration much better.
+- Sprint retrospective – A review regarding what went well, what could be improved, and discussions regarding how to make the next iteration much better.

-The process ensures that everyone in the team is aligned properly and knows what they should be working at any given instance.
+The process ensures that everyone in the team is aligned properly and knows what they should be working on at any given instance.

 When to use Scrum Methodology?